 Throughout the exact same tests, the HDD drives proved to be considerably slower, with simply 400 IO operations addressed per second.
 Even though this may appear to be a significant number, for people with an overloaded web server that contains lots of famous websites, a slow disk drive can cause slow–loading websites.

-The lack of moving components and spinning disks in SSD drives, and the latest improvements in electrical interface technology have generated an extremely less risky file storage device, with an average failure rate of 0.5%.
+The lack of moving components and spinning disks in SSD drives, and the latest improvements in electrical interface technology have generated an extremely less risky file storage device, with a common failure rate of 0.5%.

 With an HDD drive to function, it should rotate a couple metallic hard disks at more than 7200 rpm, having them magnetically stable in the air.
 They have a large amount of moving parts, motors, magnets along with other tools loaded in a small space.
 Consequently it’s obvious why the standard rate of failing associated with an HDD drive varies among 2% and 5%.